-The Company's policy on diversity is set out on page 28.
-The Board currently comprises six non-executive directors of whom one is a woman, thereby constituting 17% female representation.
-The number of male directors will revert to four following the annual general meeting.
-Summary biographical details of the Directors are set out on page 20.
+The Company's policy on diversity is set out on page 30.
+The Board currently comprises five non-executive directors of whom one is a woman, thereby constituting 20% female representation.
+Summary biographical details of the Directors are set out on page 22.
 The Company has no employees.